 There are two points really.

+Number 1: You Are Amazing A friend of mine told me that having kids is like a second chance to live life all over again.
+The little things become big things again, and this is definitely the case.
 I imagine that having grandkids is a 3rd go at life, this time with all the mistakes out of the way, which is why grandparents are the best 🙂

+It’s really hard for Jared to see how talented he is.
 It’s hard for him to see the progress he makes after a week of practicing something, and then a month, and then a year.

 Sometimes I just want to grab him by the shoulders, look him in the eyes, and tell him, “Why can’t you understand how amazing, and beautiful, and perfect you are?!”